suncoast-devs/handbook/lessons/prework/journey.md

 will help you organize your time, body, and schedule to be ready for the pace of this class.

-## Everyone Has Something to Teach (Also Known as: "There Are No Silly Questions")
+## Everyone Has Something to Teach (Also Known As: "There Are No Silly Questions")

 Even if someone participates with "just a question," it benefits the classroom and yourself.
 The chances are that someone else has that question.
 Great